Zoltikrys/zoltikrys.github.io/_posts/2021-08-18-shorter-new-moon-armour-skirt.md

 ## Shortens the length of the skirt on the New Moon Armour

+Shortens the length of the skirt on the New Moon Armour so that it resembles an untucked shirt

 **Installation:**
-Put "modShorterNewMoon" into your mods folder
+* Put "modShorterNewMoon" into your mods folder

 **Uninstall:**
-Delete "modShorterNewMoon" from your mods folder
+* Delete "modShorterNewMoon" from your mods folder

 You can download the mod [here](https://www.nexusmods.com/witcher3/mods/5970?tab=files)